 We used CTRL+SHIFT+ENTER to get curly brackets for array formulas.
 The results we get are shown below:

-- FREQUENCY function will always return an array with one more item than the bins_array.
-It is done by design to catch any values greater than the largest interval in the bins_array.
+FREQUENCY function will always return an array with one more item than the bins_array.
+This is done by design to catch any values greater than the largest interval in the bins_array.

 We can use the FREQUENCY function to count unique values in a range with some criteria.
 Suppose we are given a list of employees who participated in an activity, along with the time expended on the activity.